The Vim logo, licensed under the VIM LICENSE

 Copy

 One could delete and immediately paste once.
-For example, for copying until the end of the word, one could use deP (but notice one need to use dep if the word is the last on the line).
+For example, for copying the text until the end of a word, one could use deP (but notice one needs to use dep if the word is the last on the line).

 A better alternative would be to use the appropriate command: y for yanking.